History

 "OKA" mini-cars were introduced to American public at the 2004 Los Angeles Auto Show and were exhibited again at the 2005 Los Angeles Auto Show in January 2005.

-OKA RACE sponsored by SynLube, Inc. of Las Vegas, has been raced in Nevada SCCA AutoX and RallyX events with great success and placed 1st in two racing categories in 2004 racing season.
-(Click here for details)
+OKA RACE sponsored by SynLube Incorporated of Las Vegas, has been raced in Nevada SCCA AutoX and RallyX events with great success and placed 1st in two racing categories in 2004 racing season.

 In 2004 the ZMA factory produced 41,391 mini-cars in 82 different colors and 23 levels of trim.